 Viekirax must not be used in patients with severe liver impairment and in women taking ethinylestradiol, an oestrogen found in hormonal contraceptives.
 It must also not be used together with medicines that affect the activity of certain enzymes that can raise or lower the levels of its active substances in the blood.
 For the full list of restrictions, see the package leaflet.

 Why is Viekirax approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) noted that Viekirax in combination with other medicines is effective in clearing the hepatitis C virus genotypes 1a, 1b and 4, including in patients with liver scarring.
+The European Medicines Agency noted that Viekirax in combination with other medicines is effective in clearing the hepatitis C virus genotypes 1a, 1b and 4, including in patients with liver scarring.
 Almost all the patients with these genotypes treated in studies had the virus cleared from their blood.
 The clearance rate was particularly high in patients infected with genotypes 1b and 4.

 What measures are being taken to ensure the safe and effective use of Viekirax?

 The company that markets Viekirax will carry out a study in patients who previously have had liver cancer to evaluate the risk of liver cancer returning after treatment with direct-acting antivirals such as Viekirax.
 This study is being carried out in light of data suggesting that patients treated with these medicines who have had liver cancer could be at risk of their cancer returning early.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Viekirax have also been included in the summary of product characteristics and the package leaflet.